ycvogt/my_portfolio/posts/sentiment_bridgerton.md

 <iframe src="images/sentiment_bridgerton/final_image.html" width="100%" height="400px" style="border:none;"></iframe><br/>

 We an immediately see that the vast majority of all trailer comments reflect the emotion "joy".
 So far so good!
 However, we can also see that "anger" is equally present, with roughly a third of the comments reflecting this emotion.
 Especially season 3 seems to have stirred a lot of "anger".
-This might have to do with the changes that the directors made to the original book series by Julia Quinn, which would also explain the high number of comments relating to "surprise" - but this is just a guess.
+This might have to do with the changes that the directors made to the original book series by Julia Quinn, which would also explain the high number of comments relating to "surprise".
 The users express the emotion of "love" in some way or another in all trailers more or less equally.
-"Sadness" finds the greatest expression in the spin-off Queen Charlotte, which might have to do with the sadness of the story.
+"Sadness" finds the greatest expression in the spin-off _Queen Charlotte_, which might have to do with the sadness of the story.

 In order to learn more about the content of the comments, we need to look at some word-frequencies.